 For example, let’s say you are regularly maintaining a 26 day cycle.
 Chances are you’ll ovulate around day 13.
 Even if you had unprotected sex on that day and sperm found egg later that day, it would still take the fertilized egg six to twelve days to reach and implant in your uterine lining.
 By this timeline, your body wouldn’t know to continue producing the hormone progesterone that ceases menstruation until somewhere between day 20 to 25 of your cycle.
 This could leave as little as one day between conception and menstruation.
 If those hormone levels are insufficient, such as in a situation of low progesterone from luteal phase defect, or had already begun to fall, you could have what seems like a lighter than usual period while pregnant or even one that seems entirely normal and wouldn’t think you missed a period until you were already around six weeks pregnant.
 This type of bleeding is often referred to as “break through bleeding,” and is the most common type of bleeding mistaken for a period while pregnant.

 Break through bleeding is usually seen during the first cycle after conception, but may continue in the first trimester.
-Break through bleeding, as it can be indicative of low progesterone, should be evaluated by a doctor, in fact, any bleeding during pregnancy should.
-It should be noted that even if there is bleeding when your period is due, if you are pregnant, ovulation will not occur again.
+As this can be indicative of low progesterone, it should be evaluated by a doctor, in fact, any bleeding during pregnancy should.
+It should also be noted that even if there is bleeding when your period is due, if you are pregnant, ovulation will not occur again.
 This type of bleeding is not a true period while pregnant.
-You cannot have what is technically referred to as a period while pregnant, because your uterine lining is not shed or your baby would be lost.
+You cannot have what is technically referred to as a period while pregnant, because your uterine lining is not entirely shed along with the egg or your baby would be lost.
 Basal body temping can be a great way to catch such a situation, because a rise in temperature confirms ovulation and prolonged high temps for 16 days can be a way to confirm pregnancy, bleeding or not.

 Implantation bleeding may be mistaken for a period while pregnant: